Interdisciplinary courses: International Tax Masters

 The International Tax Masters comprises a two year programme.
 Over the course of the 2-years students have unrestricted access to the IBFD on-line research platform and all UCT libraries.

-During the first year, over two semesters from February to May and July to October, residential based courses are presented in Cape Town.
+During the first year, over two semesters from February to May and July to November, residential based courses are presented in Cape Town.
+Lecture attendance is compulsory.